-Moerner has been elected Fellow/Member of the NAS, American Academy of Arts and Sciences, AAAS, ACS, APS, and OSA.
-Major awards include the Earle K. Plyler Prize for Molecular Spectroscopy, the Irving Langmuir Prize in Chemical Physics, the Pittsburgh Spectroscopy Award, the Peter Debye Award in Physical Chemistry and the Wolf Prize in Chemistry and the 2014 Nobel Prize in Chemistry.
+Moerner has been elected Fellow/Member of the National Academy of Sciences, American Academy of Arts and Sciences, AAAS, ACS, APS and OSA.
+Major awards include the Earle K. Plyler Prize for Molecular Spectroscopy, the Irving Langmuir Prize in Chemical Physics, the Pittsburgh Spectroscopy Award, the Peter Debye Award in Physical Chemistry, the Wolf Prize in Chemistry and the 2014 Nobel Prize in Chemistry.
 He has also earned the Distinguished Eagle Scout Award.

 Moerner earned his Ph.D. in Physics from Cornell University.

 He joined the Society’s Board of Trustees in 2018.